TanD18/Transliteration-enc-dec-attention-model-/README.md

 ## Motivation

 There are numerous languages used by people from different parts of the world.
 In a country like India, there is a huge variety of vernacular languages across the nation.
-Sometimes, these difference in language becomes a hindrance in communication and learning of the language.
+Sometimes, these difference in languages becomes a hindrance in communication and learning of the language.
 Transliteration helps people pronounce words and names in foreign languages.
 It makes it easier for people to read and know foreign scripts.

 ## Task